 Years ago, many bigger appliance chains used to pay you to haul away your old appliances but that’s not the case so much anymore.
 Before you agree to have a store haul away your appliances, it’s important to know what their policy is for doing so.

 Here are some of the current policies for a few of the bigger stores that might be willing to take old appliances.

 Best Buy will also haul away your old appliances for a fee.
 If you are replacing an old appliance with a similar item, Best Buy will charge you $14,99 per item they haul away.

 However, if you are having them remove items that are not being replaced with similar items purchased from their store, they charge a $99 removal fee for each item.

 Lowe’s Home Improvement Stores

 Lowe’s will haul away your old appliances for free when you purchase a similar replacement item – IF you buy the item using your Lowe’s Business Credit account.
 I’ve heard they do make some exceptions in this area, but it’s probably a smart idea to contact your local Lowe’s store for their specific guidelines on hauling away old appliances.

 The Home Depot website is pretty vague about how much they charge to haul away old appliances.
 The web site simply states “Haul away of old appliance at additional charge.”

 Again, it might be a good idea to call your local Home Depot store for specific information, as each store location might have its own haul-away rules.

 The bottom line is this: you can pay someone to haul away your old appliances, and you can also pay to bring them to the local scrap yard or junkyard.

-However, there are ways to make money by selling your old appliances, and it’s always nice to make a little money rather than spend a lot for having someone else take away your appliances.
+However, there are ways to make extra money by selling your old appliances, and it’s always nice to make a little money rather than spend a lot for having someone else take away your appliances.